-Elderly students in my online meditation lessons have asked about using meditation for dementia and Alzheimer’s.
+Elderly students in my online meditation lessons have asked about using meditation for seniors with dementia and Alzheimer’s.

 Many people suffer from dementia.
 And if you’re one of them or you care for someone with dementia, you know what it’s like.
 Struggling to think straight or remember things can seriously reduce our quality of life.